Brazil and France headline the teams coming to Philadelphia for next year’s World Cup

 On Friday at the Kennedy Center’s Concert Hall, where the draw took place, The Inquirer overheard a FIFA staffer admit the truth about why that’s the case.

 Before the draw, stadiums were assigned games in groups, but not specific matches.
 That meant any given matchup could be in one of two stadiums.
-FIFA’s decision to not set the venue at the moment of the draw meant it could move a matchup with less-popular teams to the smaller of the two stadiums available for it, and not worry about unsold tickets.
+FIFA’s decision not to set the venue at the moment of the draw meant it could move a matchup with less-popular teams to the smaller of the two stadiums available for it, and not worry about unsold tickets.

 Of course, there’s so much demand in the U.S. and worldwide that every game is expected to sell out.
 But a supposedly “lesser” game in a bigger stadium could give a chance to fans who don’t want to shell out thousands of dollars for tickets on FIFA’s in-house secondary market.